Kids News and Reviews

 Sammy.
 I understand how confusing and I guess, frustrating it must be to receive different answers at different times from your parents.
 Speaking as a mother who has been asked the same questions, I can tell you that I do the same thing, and the reason why is because sometimes it’s appropriate and sometimes it’s just not.
 Sometimes we have to consider the entire family and what’s going on in the entire house before we can give you our final answers and it might take us parents longer to decide and sometimes, when it’s an easier day, the answer is more obvious to yes, and more likely to be a yes.
 It sounds like it might be easier if it’s always the same rule during the week.
 Answered by Lola, 34 year old mother of three.

-TALK TO ME was last modified: February 19th, 2018 by Contributor
+TALK TO ME was last modified: January 13th, 2024 by Lorrie Holmes

 February 18, 2018 3 comments